 Master Center does not offer methadone treatment, but we do refer patients to Opioid Treatment Programs (OTP – the formal term for Methadone Clinic) when appropriate.

 Does Master Center offer Detox or Withdrawal Management?

 Yes, Master Center offers an innovative Ambulatory Detox Program.
-This 4-week outpatient program that combines expert, outpatient withdrawal management with a strong and well-rounded introduction to outpatient addiction treatment.
-Our providers are trained in managing medical withdrawal from opioids, alcohol, sedatives and just about any drug that can be abused.
-Our program includes full medical support, individual recovery coaching, individual therapeutic and psychiatric assessments when appropriate, access to our addiction education program (The Insight Program) and an unlimited invitation to participate in our innovative group therapy program.
+This 4-week outpatient program combines expert, outpatient withdrawal management with a strong and well-rounded introduction to outpatient addiction treatment.
+Our providers are trained in managing medical withdrawal from opioids, alcohol, sedatives, and just about any drug that can be abused.
+Our program includes full medical support, individual recovery coaching, individual therapeutic and psychiatric assessments when appropriate, access to our addiction education program (The Insight Program), and an unlimited invitation to participate in our innovative group therapy program.